-What do you love most about your job?
+What do you love most about being a chess coach?

 I love interacting with my students and answering their questions.
 I get excited when I see their growth and their changing perspective on chess.

-What inspired you to start your own business?
+What inspired you to start your own instructor business?

 I love helping others, teaching, and analyzing chess with others.
 Coaching chess involves all three of these, so it was a natural choice!